 “We were able to use our food and beverage experience to help PURIS finish their design and solve problems, becoming more of a client rep than just a contractor.
 Our end goal was to give them a good product, and we had the skills to deliver that,” says Bates.
 Bye adds that the project wouldn’t have been a success without the immense team effort he observed.
 “No one on our team said, ‘That’s not my problem.’
 Instead, they were leaning in and finding a solution to make it happen.
 It really makes me proud,” says Bye.

-By utilizing the entire team’s strengths and leaning in to new roles and opportunities, Interstates got PURIS’ plant up and running when they needed it.
+By utilizing the entire team’s strengths and leaning into new roles and opportunities, we were able to get PURIS’ plant up and running when they needed it.
 Kratzke says, “The completion of this facility makes PURIS the largest domestic producer of pea protein and provides us the opportunity to increase our grower network, as well as supply more product to the growing pea protein market.”